NetoECommerce/Skeletal/README.md

 **Directly install**

 To install the latest version of Skeletal directly from this repository you simply need to upload the `src` directory from this repository into the `httpdocs/assets/themes` directory on your Neto website.
 You should also rename this new `src` directory to whatever you would like your custom theme to be named.
-You will want to have ran `npm run build` first so you have the compile css.
+You will want to have ran `npm run build` first so you have the compiled css.

 For the above, you will need FTP access to your Neto website, which you can request [here](http://forms.neto.com.au/design/requestftp.html).